MWATelescope/mwa_skymap/README.md

   * Single frame output formats include GIF, JPEG, PNG, etc, and movie formats can be as an animated PNG (with variable length frames for more precise repointing times), or an MPEG (.mpg) file.
 Output formats are determined by the file extension.
-  * If an MWA observation includes voltage beams, they will be plotted as well as the phase centre.
+  * If an MWA observation includes real-time beamformer voltage beams, they will be plotted as well as the phase centre.
-  * If an observation includes primary beam subarrays (multiple sets of tiles, each with a different pointing centre), they will be plotted as well, with a different contour color for each subarray.
+  * If an observation includes primary beam subarrays (multiple sets of tiles, each with a different pointing centre), they will be plotted with a different contour colour for each subarray.
-  * You can optionally add the GLEAM catalog of radio sources to the map.
+  * You can optionally add the GLEAM catalogue of radio sources to the map.
   * You can plot the HASLAM background as white-on-black (the default), or in inverse mode, as black-on-white.
-Source markers and labels are automatically color corrected to stand out in either mode.
+Source markers and labels are automatically colour corrected to stand out in either mode.
   * You can specify the primary beam calculation to use - one of 'HBA' (mwa_hyperbeam analytic), 'HBFEE' (mwa_hyperbeam FEE - slow without a GPU), or 'MWA_PB' (mwa_pb analytic).